-- 1.Copying from another person's test paper or academic work; - 2.Using, during a test, materials not authorized by the person giving the test; - 3.Collaborating with another person without permission during an examination or in preparing academic work; - 4.Knowingly using, buying, selling, stealing, transporting or soliciting, in whole or in part, the contents of a test prior to its being fully administered or without permission; - 5.Substituting for another student or permitting another person to substitute for oneself to take a test or prepare other academic work: - 6.Bribing a person to obtain information regarding a test or other assignment. - 7.Stealing and deliberately using ideas or writings of others without giving written credit to them (plagiarism); - 8.Submitting one's own work which has been previously published or submitted for another class.
-Reusing or repurposing previously submitted work is referred to as self-plagiarism and is considered cheating.
+1. Copying from another person's test paper or academic work;

+2. Using, during a test, materials not authorized by the person giving the test;

+- Collaborating without authority with another person during an examination or in preparing academic work; - 4.
+Knowingly using, buying, selling, stealing, transporting or soliciting, in whole or in part, the contents of a test prior to its being fully administered or without permission; - 5.
+Substituting for another student or permitting another person to substitute for oneself to take a test or prepare other academic work; - 6.
+Stealing and deliberately using ideas or writings of others without giving written credit to them (plagiarism); and - 7.
+Bribing a person to obtain information regarding a test or other assignment.